pramit46/SocialPulse/VERCEL_DEPLOY.md

 ## Optimizations Made

+- **Fixed build dependencies** - Moved Vite, esbuild, and PostCSS to dependencies
 - **Excluded ChromaDB** from serverless deployment (too heavy for Vercel)
 - **Moved optional dependencies** to reduce function size
 - **Simplified API routes** for core functionality only